 About the Apgar Score

-The Apgar score, the very first test given to your newborn, occurs in the delivery or birthing room right after your baby's birth.
-The test was designed to quickly evaluate a newborn's physical condition and to determine any immediate need for extra medical or emergency care.
+The Apgar score, the very first test given to a newborn, occurs in the delivery or birthing room right after the baby's birth.
+The test was designed to quickly evaluate a newborn's physical condition and to see if there's an immediate need for extra medical or emergency care.

-Although the Apgar score was developed in 1952 by an anesthesiologist named Virginia Apgar, you may have also heard it referred to as an acronym for: Appearance, Pulse, Grimace, Activity, and Respiration.
+Although the Apgar score was developed in 1952 by an anesthesiologist named Virginia Apgar, you also might hear it referred to as an acronym for: Appearance, Pulse, Grimace, Activity, and Respiration.

 The Apgar test is usually given to a baby twice: once at 1 minute after birth, and again at 5 minutes after birth.
 Sometimes, if there are concerns about the baby's condition or the score at 5 minutes is low, the test may be scored for a third time at 10 minutes after birth.

 Five factors are used to evaluate the baby's condition and each factor is scored on a scale of 0 to 2, with 2 being the best score: